chalet-org/chalet/README.md

 <div align="center">
-<p>A modern, cross-platform project format and build system for C/C++ focused on readability and interoperability.</p>
+<p>A cross-platform project format & build tool for C/C++ focused on usability and interoperability.</p>

 <hr />